-CPU Usage: The First parameter to observe was CPU usage in which we observed that Ionic application takes about 19.2% of CPU consumption as an average while React Native utilizes about 17.0% of CPU consumption as an average.
+CPU Usage: We observed that Ionic application takes about 19.2% of CPU consumption as an average while React Native utilizes about 17.0% of CPU consumption as an average.

-Memory allocation: When it comes to memory allocation, the Ionic application takes about 1315 MB of space as an average whereas React Native application takes about 1220 MB of memory space as an average.
+Memory allocation: The Ionic application takes about 1315 MB of space as an average whereas React Native application takes about 1220 MB of memory space as an average.

-Power Consumption: Power consumption, the third parameter, doesn’t make much difference in case of both the applications.
-According to our observations, Ionic application resulted in 515 mW of battery power consumption whereas React Native application shows an average of 497 mW of battery consumption.
+Power Consumption: Power consumption, the third parameter, doesn’t make much difference in the case of both the applications.

 #3 TEST CASE – To test how both applications performed when actions such as accessing the Camera module and file storage of the device is implemented